Bart Campolo: Ministry work

 In 1999, Campolo and his wife, Marty, founded Mission Year, an urban Christian ministry program.
 It was born out of the merger of their first organization, Kingdomworks, and Campolo's father's Evangelical Association for the Promotion of Education.

 Following a cycling accident during the summer of 2011, Campolo announced that he no longer believed in God and has become a secular humanist.
 Campolo decided that "He’d help [people] accept that we’re all going to die, that this life is all there is and that therefore we have to make the most of our brief, glorious time on earth."
 He became the first Humanist chaplain at the University of Southern California.

 Campolo gave a talk at the first 5 Talent Academy teaching event in Richmond, VA, on October 1, 2009.

 Campolo has spoken at several atheist and secular events including Atheists United, Houston Oasis, Atheist Community of San Jose, Secular Student Alliance, and Sunday Assembly Los Angeles.

 Writing and religious commentary

-Bart Campolo sparked controversy after publishing an article in The Journal of Student Ministries titled "The Limits of God's Grace".
+Bart Campolo sparked controversy after publishing an article in The Journal of Student Ministries (in the September/October 2006 issue) titled "The Limits of God's Grace".
 This article, which argues that God is not currently in control of the universe and will eventually utterly triumph over evil, was perceived as heretical by evangelical Christians, most notably by Christianity Today, who drew comparisons between Campolo and Ivan Karamazov.

 Campolo engaged in conversations with his evangelical father after becoming a secular humanist.
 They co-authored a book exploring the issues at the center of these conversations, and a documentary film (Leaving My Father's Faith) was released in 2018 which features the conversations between them and tell the story of Bart's journey out of faith.